- Home

 Technology Expertise

-Xpon faced significant operational challenges that threatened their efficiency and growth potential.
-Their systems were fragmented, with marketing automation disconnected from sales activities, leading to disrupted lead tracking and opportunity management.
+Xpon faced operational challenges that impacted their efficiency and growth potential.
+Their systems were fragmented, with marketing automation disconnected from sales activities, leading to issues with lead tracking and opportunity management.

 As a publicly listed company, Xpon required accurate forecasting of monthly recurring revenue (MRR), but their spreadsheet-based method lacked the necessary accuracy and scalability for dependable reporting.

-These problems originated from a series of acquisitions that blended disparate systems into a Salesforce configuration that initially succeeded but later lost momentum.
+These problems originated from a series of acquisitions that combined disparate systems into a Salesforce configuration that initially succeeded but lost momentum.
 The sales team's frustration with Salesforce drove their reliance on spreadsheets, deepening the operational divide.

 Fragmented Systems